arddluma/awesome-list-rpc-nodes-providers/README.md

 ### Node RPC

 Node RPC is a cost-effective JSON RPC provider for Ethereum and other EVM-compatible blockchains.
-Our main goal is to provide fast, reliable, and accurate web3 data to a broader spectrum of small and mid-sized businesses.
+Their main goal is to provide fast, reliable, and accurate web3 data to a broader spectrum of small and mid-sized businesses.

-Feel free to read [our blog](https://www.noderpc.xyz/blog/posts/cheap-rpc-node), where we reason about how it is possible to run an EVM node at a competitive price point.
+In [this blog](https://www.noderpc.xyz/blog/posts/cheap-rpc-node), they discuss how it is possible to run an EVM node at a competitive price point.

 Checkout: [https://www.noderpc.xyz/](https://www.noderpc.xyz/)